Electricity at the macroscale and its microscopic origins

 In Sec.~\ref{section:homogenization} I explain in more detail what I mean by the prefixes {\em micro-} and {\em macro-}.
-I briefly explain some of the qualitative differences between a macrostructure and a base microstructure, and their mathematical and physical origins.
+I outline some of the qualitative differences between a macrostructure and a base microstructure and I explain the mathematical and physical origins of those differences.

 In Sec.~\ref{section:excess_fields} I discuss the macroscopic \emph{excess fields} that exist at surfaces, interfaces, edges, and line and point defects.
 Excess fields are the manifestations at the macroscale of \emph{abrupt} changes of the microstructure, meaning changes that occur across microscopic distances.
-For example, the difference in microstructure between a material and vacuum manifests as a surface charge density, $\bsigma$.
+For example, the difference in microstructure between a material and vacuum manifests as an areal charge density $\bsigma$ on the material's surface.
 I derive expressions for macroscopic excess fields in terms of microscopic volumetric fields, which generalize Finnis's expression for surface excesses to non-periodic microstructures.

-In Sec.~\ref{section:average_charge} I use spatial averaging of the microscopic charge density $\rho$ to calculate its macroscopic counterpart $\Rho$, and in Sec.~\ref{section:surface_charge} I define the surface charge density, $\bsigma$, as the integral of $\Rho$ along a path that crosses the surface.
+In Sec.~\ref{section:average_charge} I use spatial averaging of the microscopic charge density $\rho$ to calculate its macroscopic counterpart $\Rho$, and in Sec.~\ref{section:surface_charge} I define the surface charge density $\bsigma$ as the integral of $\Rho$ along a path that crosses the surface.
 This leads to Finnis's expression for the surface charge of a crystal, ${\bsigma[\rho]}$, and to my generalization of this expression to noncrystalline materials.